Illmatic: Production

-Illmatic also garnered praise for its production.
-According to critics, the album's five major producers (Large Professor, DJ Premier, Pete Rock, Q-Tip and L.E.S.) extensively contributed to the cohesive atmospheric aesthetic that permeated the album, while still retaining each's individual, trademark sound.'
+Illmatic garnered praise for its production.
+According to critics, the album's five major producers (Large Professor, DJ Premier, Pete Rock, Q-Tip and L.E.S.) extensively contributed to the cohesive atmospheric aesthetic that permeated the album, while still retaining each producers individual, trademark sound.
 For instance, DJ Premier's production on the album is noted by critics for his minimalist style, which featured simple loops over heavy beats.
 Charles Aaron of Spin wrote of the producers' contributions, "nudging him toward Rakim-like-rumination, they offer subdued, slightly downcast beats, which in hip hop today means jazz, primarily of the '70s keyboard-vibe variety".
 Q magazine noted that "the musical backdrops are razor sharp; hard beats but with melodic hooks and loops, atmospheric background piano, strings or muted trumpet, and samples ...
 A potent treat."
-One music critic wrote that "Illmatic is laced with some of the finest beats this side of In Control Volume 1".

 The majority of the album consists of vintage funk, soul, and jazz samples.
 Commenting on the album and its use of samples, Pitchfork's Jeff Weiss claims that both Nas and his producers found inspiration for the album's production through the music of their childhood: "The loops rummage through their parent's collection: Donald Byrd, Joe Chambers, Ahmad Jamal, Parliament, Michael Jackson.
-Nas invites his rolling stone father, Olu Dara to blow the trumpet coda on "Life's a Bitch".
+Nas invites his father, Olu Dara to blow the trumpet coda on "Life's a Bitch".
 Jazz rap fusion had been done well prior, but rarely with such subtlety.
 Nas didn't need to make the connection explicit—he allowed you to understand what jazz was like the first time your parents and grandparents heard it."
 Similarly, journalist Ben Yew comments on the album's nostalgic sounds, "The production, accentuated by infectious organ loop[s], vocal sample[s], and synthesizer-like pads in the background, places your mind in a cheerful, reminiscent, mood."